sdevalapurkar/legendary-roomba/README.md

 A servo motor is controlled by a pulse varying in width from 500uSec to 2500uSec precisely and periodically.
 Typically, a pulse is sent once every 20 to 30 mSec.
 This is the base-period of a PPM control signal, which can control up to 8 servo motors in a RC-remote-controller.
 Each servo is controlled by a pulse ranged from 0.5mSec to 2.5mSec (500uS to 2500uS).
 So, for eight servo motors, we need to send 8 x 2.5mSec = 20mSec, which is the minimum based period of a PPM signal.

 Center of the servo movement is at 1500 us (90 degrees) and far left and right are at 1000 us (0 degrees) and 2000 us (180 degrees) respectively.

+## Context Switching - RTOS

+A simple program that creates two tasks so that they can context-switch back and forth.
+This can be done voluntarily; when one yields, the other runs.
+Or it can be done (using our timer interrupt handler) so that the tasks switch involuntarily, once every specified time interval.
+This is a rudimentary round-robin scheduler.